Getting Married in Antarctica

 Brian Patrick Flynn is an American designer of homes and TV/film sets.
-He and his boyfriend of 11 years, TV/film costume designer Hollis Smith, tied the knot with us December 15th, 2017.
+He and his boyfriend of 11 years, TV/film costume designer Hollis Smith, tied the knot with us on December 15th, 2017.
 To capture their experience, their friend and adventure photographer Robert Peterson joined, documenting the entire trip from day one through day eight.

 If you are interested in planning a wedding in Antarctica, contact us!